maxdeviant/degree/stark.md

 #Planning
 >"In preparing for battle I have always found that plans are useless, but planning is indispensable." – Dwight D. Eisenhower

+#Execution
+>"Our job is to execute." – Mark V. Hurd

+#Review
+>"It is easy to be wise after the event." – Arthur Conan Doyle